cfsnook/EMF_Containment/README.md

 # EMF_Containment
-EMF Support for containment mechanism
+This feature provides EMF support for containment mechanism for Event-B.